absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 #### PM2

-[PM2](http://pm2.keymetrics.io/) os one of the most popular Node.js production process manager.
+[PM2](http://pm2.keymetrics.io/) is one of the most popular _Node.js_ production process managers.
-It allows to easily manage, start, stop, restart and monitor processes.
+It allows to easily manage, start, stop, restart, and monitor processes.

 First, install the package globally.